-3.3.2 Impact Monitoring for Dredging Activities of CMP V
+3.3.1 Impact Monitoring for Dredging Activities of CMP V

 Impact monitoring for the dredging activities to form CMP V will be conducted at mobile stations around the dredging area.
 Currently the impact monitoring is conducted for three times per week and the monitoring frequency may be revised upon agreement with the EPD.
-Monitoring will be carried out during both mid-flood and mid-ebb tides on each monthly monitoring day.
+Monitoring will be carried out during both mid-flood and mid-ebb tides on each monitoring day.
 The location of the mobile stations is dependent on the location of the dredging activities.
-These mobile stations will be located at an appropriate distance between each other along the up-current and downcurrent transect for the dredging area.
+These mobile stations will be located at an appropriate distance between each other along the up-current and down-current transect for the dredging area.
 The following methodology will be adopted to determine the precise location of the mobile stations on each sampling occasion:

-- Contact the CEDD barge one day before the survey day for every sampling occasion to determine the dredging schedule for that particular survey day and to determine the likely location of dredging at the proposed time of sampling; - Determine current direction at mid-depth at one station upstream and one station downstream of the new facility during both mid-flood and mid-ebb tide.
-Upstream station will be 100 m upstream and the downstream station will be 100 m downstream of the dredging area of CMP V;

-- Determine a suitable location for the station transect (the first downcurrent station will be located on the down current edge, and first upcurrent station will be located on the up-current edge, of the CMP V according to the current direction and the position of dredging at the time of sampling); and, - Collect samples from the stations located on a transect running up-current and down-current of the dredging area.
+- Contact the CEDD barge one day before the survey day for every sampling occasion to determine the dredging schedule for that particular survey day and to determine the likely location of dredging at the proposed time of sampling; - Determine current direction at mid-depth at one station upstream and one station downstream of the new facility during both mid-flood and mid-ebb tide; - Determine a suitable location for the station transect (the first down-current station will be located on the down current edge, and first up-current station will be located on the up-current edge, of the CMP V according to the current direction and the position of dredging at the time of sampling); and,